Therapists for Veterans in Rhode Island

 +5

 Hi, My name is Kim; I provide a holistic approach to mental health and wellbeing.
-I believe that you hold the power for change and I am the vessel where you can gain insight, information, and practice your skills.
+I believe that you hold the power for change and our sessions are the container where you can gain insight, information, and practice your skills.
 I assist clients recognize patterns and help them co-create portable solutions and insights that assist them evolve and gain optimal results.
+I earned my Master of Social Work from Boston College and have advanced training in Usui Reiki, and Auricular Acupuncture which provide the container for integrative awareness.
 I have over 20 years of clinical experience and would be honored to walk alongside you in discovery and evolution.

 VirtualAvailable